Fulton School of Liberal Arts Public Humanities Program

 For more information, please contact graduate assistant Rex Siers at email@example.com

 The Fulton Public Humanities Program is pleased to offer a competitive grant up to the amount of $500.
-The grant is open to SU staff, faculty, students, and community members for work toward a project or event that fits and promotes a better understanding of marginalized groups, areas, and topics and will occur up through the Spring 2019 semester.
+The grant is open to community members and SU students, staff, and faculty for work toward a project or event that